KValentiin/Minesweeper/README.md

 This is a terminal-based Python implementation of the classic game Minesweeper, allowing the user to change the difficulty of the game by modifying the parameters.

-## 🔎 Overview

-This Minesweeper game provides a simple yet engaging terminal-based experience.
+The game provides a simple yet engaging terminal-based experience.
 Uncover the mines and clear the minefield to win the game.
 Customize the difficulty by adjusting the size of the grid and the number of mines.

 ## :star: Features